Tony-91/sentinel_attack_heatmap/README.md

 1. Provisioning and deprovisioning virtual enviornments within Azure.
 2. Third-party API calls.
 3. Security Information and Event Management - log anaylyis and visualization.
+> NOTE: Since we will utilize RDP you will need a Windows host machine - a Windows virtual machine will also work.